 - Guaranteed to not burn if used properly

-- Can be used as a compost starter
+- It can be used as a compost starter

 - Has a stinky smell

-Best Liquid Fruit Tree Fertilizer – Urban Farm Fertilizers Apples, Oranges & Citrus Fertilizer
+Best Liquid Fertilizer for Fruit Trees – Urban Farm Fertilizers Apples, Oranges & Citrus Fertilizer

-This is a special fertilizer because it’s a micro-brewed liquid fertilizer for all types of fruit trees.
-It is hand-made on a daily basis for a fresh mixture of plant food.
+This is a special fertilizer because it’s a micro-brewed liquid fertilizer for all fruit trees.
+It is hand-made daily for a fresh mixture of plant food.
 It is 100% complete nutrition with a 4-2-4 NPK ratio.

-According to Urban Farms and Fertilizers, it is a combination of greenhouse-grade minerals and concentrated organic materials.
+According to Urban Farms and Fertilizers, it combines greenhouse-grade minerals and concentrated organic materials.

 It contains organic components like worm castings, mycorrhizae, humic acid, kelp, and other minerals.
 The biggest plus is that it is rich in calcium which plays a major role in the size, flavor, and juiciness of fruits.

-For application, you can use hand watering, hose end, or drip irrigation system.
-You can even make foliar application with this fertilizer.
+You can use hand watering, hose end, or drip irrigation system for the application.
+You can even make foliar applications with this fertilizer.

-- Suitable for a container, soil and hydroponic gardening
+- Suitable for container, soil, and hydroponic gardening

 - Good for organic gardening

-- Some customers have complained that the quantity of the product is less against its price
+- Some customers have complained that the quantity of the product is less than its price

 Learn more about this product here.